Benoit3/Diematic/README.md

 as at the beginning I was not sure to achieved something usable.

 It's why I chose to use following elements :
 - an interface card USR-TCP-232-24, replaced later by an USR-TCP-232-306 which is delivered in an enclosure and has bigger range for power supply voltage.
-USR-TCP-232-306 specifications can be found on USR-IOT website and bought averywhere
+USR-TCP-232-306 specifications can be found on USR-IOT website and bought averywhere.
+The interface RS485 port is connected on the ModBus port of the Boiler on on side and to the LAN on the other side.
+If you need it, you can use some WIFI version.
+- my already exist NAS server, running an apache server with a php (5.3) module.
+Now, the NAS could be replaced by a Rapsberry.
+- some pĥp scripts to send user commands to the boiler, get back its status and display it to the user.
+Writing these script will be the main time consumming task, assuming that the descrition of boiler ModBus registers is very poor